mewithoutnara/PointSurfaceTwist/README.md

 We see a lot of potential for **speculative thinking** in the oscillation between intuition and counter-intuition.
 Concurrently it isn't obvious what is actually meant by saying something is intuitive or counter-intuitive.
 So how can we distinguish the intuitive from the counter-intuitive while working on mathematical and mechanical approaches?
 At what point are we following a "counter-intuitive" and when a more "intuitive" path?

 Walking along a Möbius strip is like following an intuitive and counter-intuitive path simultaneously.
 While actually always being on the same side (since it only has one), it might feel as there are two sides and as you're sometimes on the intuitive one and other times on the "counter-intuitive" one.
-But there are no two sides — and neither can the intuitive and the counter-intuitive be clearly oriented.
+But there are no two sides — and neither the intuitive nor the counter-intuitive can be clearly oriented.

-# Topological Interpretations and Sound Synthesis
+# Parametric Structures and Sonic Paths

-Our research and practical experimentation on topology has so far followed different paths: A mechanical interpretation of the torus realised by a rotating loudspeaker installation, a lecture performance and various parametrical interpretations of the torus and the Möbius strip, realised as sonifications in SuperCollider.

-## Mechanical

-To encounter the counter-intuitive aspects of the torus in a very intuitive way we have built a mechanical rotating loudspeaker installation.
-The installation maps the topological structures of the torus into space by playing the sound on speakers which rotate on two different axes.
-This is inspired by the interpretation of the torus as a Cartesian product of two circles.
-Each of  the circles is formed by points,  revolving around a centre.

-Inspired by this, the first signals we played on the rotating loudspeakers were point like signals.
-Here something very intuitive clashes with something counter-intuitive: The rotation and circular movement on two axes can be seen as the interpretation of the Cartesian product of two circles.
-But the sound itself won't form any torus or Cartesian product in space.
-The sound won't put a point at a certain distance and at a certain place in space.
-It moves on, gets reflected, absorbed, transmitted through materials and transforms its energy into heat.
-We can't, and we don't want to control this behaviour.
-The installation itself is our interpretation of the torus and how this interpretation sounds like, is what we are interested in.
-And it happened in fact, that it sounded like two circles.

-Using imagination is one aspect of understanding the torus and other geometrical objects.
-Speculation we use to place those objects into another domain.
-That can be by thinking about possible transitions and movement within our actual physical space.
-This mechanical interpretation and the transformation into space is intuition and speculation rather than calculation.

-## Performative

-For the Speculative Sound Synthesis Symposium 2024 we have developed a [lecture performance](https://speculativesoundsynthesis.iem.sh/symposium/docs/proceedings/baader_tan/), addressing aspects of topology, sound synthesis and (counter-)intuition.
-In the performance we exposed our speculative approach of sonifying the torus parametrically.

-## Parametrical

-Interpreting the Cartesian product of two circles i.e. a torus, by rotating two loudspeakers on different axes is a quite intuitive approach as soon as we understand the idea of two circles forming a torus.
-The result however is not that intuitive as we neither see or hear something that looks or sounds like a torus.
-This interpretation is an abstract interpretation of **S¹ × S¹**.
-If we want to actually calculate **S¹ × S¹** and obtain discrete data that can be used for sound synthesis or sonification, we don't get around a paremetrical description of the Torus.
-Admittedly, as topology doesn't care about distance or any measures, paremetrizations might lead us somehow away from topology.
-However, parametrizations make it possible  to experience the structures intuitively by the means of sound and listening.

 During the working period we have found different ways to parametrically sonify topological structures: